PREMO625/Innomatics-Research-Labs-Internship-Tasks/README.md

 uvicorn main:app --reload --port 8000
 ```

-Open the demo at http://127.0.0.1:8000 or view the static HTML file in your browser to explore the example API.
+Open the docs at http://127.0.0.1:8000/docs and hit the listed routes; the dataset resets on server restart.

 ---
 ## 🏆 HackerRank Practice Journey